qsimeon/worm-graph/README.md

 - Always shape neural data matrices as `(time, neurons, {features})`.
 The braces `{}` indicate that the last `features` dimension is optional, as the `neurons` currently serve as the features for our models.

 ## Future Tasks

+- Write the Project Overview section of the README.
 - Post the preprocess datasets to a file-hosting site.
-- Add unit tests for each submodule.
+- Implement unit tests for all submodules in the `tests` directory.
-- Add docstrings to all functions and classes in all submodules.
-   - Format using the Google Python Style Guide.
+- Add docstrings to all functions and classes.
+Follow the Google Python Style Guide for formating.